Table of Contents

 However, you can’t just fill in the form and get listed here; the local team of the platform representatives must visit your home before accepting it on their platform (yes, they care about those high-paying clients as well as your earnings).
 It looks like the commissions are not stated publicly.

 If your property is accepted, your account manager will also create and market your property to present it in the best light.
 One Fine Stay has been on the market for almost 10 years now, so you can be sure your high-end home is in good hands.

 Outdoorsey is made for RV, motorhomes, campsite, and caravan rentals, so it’s not your typical rental property website.

 If you have a rental item dedicated to campgrounds or hiking accommodations, here you’ll get the biggest exposure since Outdoorsey is one of the most trusted RV rental marketplaces.

 Feel free to list and advertise your RV with Outdoorsey – it’s free, but you’ll need to pay a transaction fee on each booking.
-The platform offers you $1 million liability insurance policy to protect your RV or trailer.
+The platform offers you a $1 million liability insurance policy to protect your RV or trailer.
 Reservation payments are deposited into your bank account.

 The service also takes care of you by checking the driving history of renters to help you cooperate only with trusted people.

 Can we state that these websites are better than Airbnb?
 Only if they suit your particular business, property type, and concept.